last-arg/ajaxial-history/readme.md

 found body element's innerHTML will be stored.

 ## Use custom storage
-Can use your own custom storage solution by overwriting functions:
+Can use your own custom storage solution by overwriting functions AjaxialHistory.storeState and/or AjaxialHistory.readState.
 ### AjaxialHistory.storeState()
 #### Parameters
-data - an object with keys being ajxl-history-name value and key's value would be element's inner html.
+data - an object with key being ajxl-history-name and value being element's inner html.

 Example:
 ```html